oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 In this lab, you will:

-* Upgrade entire CDB
+* Prepare databases for refreshable clone PDB
-* Restore CDB
+* Upgrade and convert a non-CDB

 ## Task 1: Prepare your environment

-You start by checking the *CDB19* database.
+You will upgrade the *FTEX* database and plug it into the *CDB23* database.

-1. Set the environment to the *CDB19* database and connect.
+1. Set the environment to the source non-CDB database (*FTEX*) and connect.

     ```
     <copy>
-    export ORACLE_SID=CDB19
+    export ORACLE_SID=FTEX
     export ORACLE_HOME=/u01/app/oracle/product/19
     export PATH=$ORACLE_HOME/bin:$PATH
     sqlplus / as sysdba